Published on 27/12/2025

 Introduction:

 In the pharmaceutical industry, ensuring the cleanliness of manufacturing equipment is paramount to maintaining product quality and safety.
 This task becomes particularly challenging when dealing with hygroscopic powders, which are prone to absorbing moisture from the environment.
 These powders can alter their physical and chemical properties, complicating the cleaning validation process.
-This blog post aims to provide a comprehensive guide on the challenges associated with cleaning validation for equipment exposed to hygroscopic powders and offers practical solutions to
+This blog post aims to provide a comprehensive guide on the challenges associated with cleaning validation for equipment exposed to hygroscopic powders and offers practical solutions to overcome these challenges.

 Challenges and Issues: